Infravise/kube-custodian/README.md

 When the `kube-custodian/ttl` label is added to a resource, kube-custodian will do the following:

 1. Fetch all resources containing the `kube-custodian/ttl` label
-2. Grab their values, add them to their resources respective creation timestamp, and assert them against the current time to determine whether or not they are stale
+2. Grab their values, add them to their resources' respective creation timestamp, and assert them against the current time to determine whether or not they are stale
 3. Mark the stale resources for deletion
 4. Delete the stale resources from the cluster